ishaanv/enron-sentiment-analysis-paper/enron_sentiment_pagerank.md

 #### Enron corpus
 TODO add a bit about which subset of the data was used since it was so huge and what assumptions does that imply.

 The Enron corpus is often used the canonical example for exploring new methods in SNA.
-Using the public MySQL database[^mysql], the email bodies were classified using OpenAI's sentiment neuron[^sentneu] which has set a new benchmark on the Stanford SST with minimal training[^OAIPaper].
+Using the public MySQL database[^mysql], the email bodies were classified using OpenAI's sentiment neuron[^123] which has set a new benchmark on the Stanford SST with minimal training[^321].
+In order to test whether executives receive more negative emails than the rest, we had to limit our sample to 20,350 messages of the potential 107,429 emails where the roles of receipient was known.
+Whether this is a representative sample of emails was untested and is an assumption of this paper.

 ##### StressRank Results
 |Person|Title| StressRank|